-Documentation of Need (10%) The project's location is within or serving equity investment eligible communities or underserved communities.
-5% Plan describes the community needs and how this project will address the needs.
+Documentation of Need (10%) The project's location is within or serving equity investment eligible communities or underserved communities and the community needs this project will address.
+5% The plan identifies the community needs and explains how the project will address those needs.
 5% Applicant Qualifications and Capacity (25%) Applicant's capacity to execute the project and the qualifications of those assigned to the project and/or plan to hire or contract with other partners to execute the project.
 15% Applicant's historical or future long-term partnership with the community in which the project will be located or the community that will be served by the project.
 10% Project Quality (45%) Quality of plan to generate energy and create community ownership through community solar project.
 10% Quality of plan to execute project through activities related to project feasibility, project conception, project planning, project development, and implementation.
 5% Anticipated outcomes of the project in terms of households served, reduction in utility energy costs, and non-energy benefits for target communities.
 5% Quality of plan for how the energy and cost savings will benefit equity investment eligible communities, low-income households, not-for-profit organizations serving equity investment eligible communities, etc. 15% Quality of plan to support clean energy workforce and contractor development by hiring equity eligible contractors, including CEJA or FEJA workforce program graduates and/or contractor participants to work on the project and/or offer on-the-job training opportunities to CEJA or FEJA participants.
+10%

-10% Cost Effectiveness/Return on Investment (20%) The cost efficiency and effectiveness of the planned activities and projected outcomes.
+Cost Effectiveness/Return on Investment (20%) The cost efficiency and effectiveness of the planned activities and projected outcomes.
 10% Ability to leverage existing funding sources, incentives, services and partnerships to improve the cost effectiveness and return on investment of the project.
 10%